A WordPress Plugin is intended to extend the abilities and functionality of WordPress.

 To me, the word “some” means you may not find a readme.txt file with all WordPress plugins, especially those not available through WordPress managed Plugin Directories.

 The readme.txt file gets a significant amount of attention in the WordPress Plugin Development Codex.
 However, WordPress and the plugin developers fall asleep on the job when it comes to updating the readme.txt file.
-Plugins are often updated, but the readme.txt file tends to be ignored.
+Plugins are often updated, but the readme.txt file tends to remain the same.

 The WordPress Plugin Development Guidelines, set a clear expectation about the readme.txt file.
 However, after a plugin has been accepted and listed in the WordPress Plugin Directories, there doesn’t seem to be any processes in place to ensure plugin developers continue to meet the expectation.